-Subject This book describes all aspects of the SQL Remote data replication system for mobile computing, which enables sharing of data between a single file transfer.

-Adaptive Server Anywhere or Adaptive Server Enterprise database and many Adaptive Server Anywhere databases using an indirect link such as e-mail or systems.
+Subject This book describes all aspects of the SQL Remote data replication system for mobile computing, which enables sharing of data between a single Adaptive Server Anywhere or Adaptive Server Enterprise database and many Adaptive Server Anywhere databases using an indirect link such as e-mail or file transfer.

-Audience This book is for users of Adaptive Server Anywhere and Adaptive Server see "Replication Technologies" on page 19 of the book Introducing SQL
+Audience This book is for users of Adaptive Server Anywhere and Adaptive Server systems.

-Enterprise who wish to add SQL Remote replication to their information
+Enterprise who wish to add SQL Remote replication to their information see "Replication Technologies" [Introducing SQL Anywhere Studio, page 19].

-Anywhere Studio.